 - Wider material choices are available

-- The multi-material capabilities of material jetting enables the creation of accurate visual and haptic prototypes
+- The multi-material capabilities of material jetting enable the creation of accurate visual and haptic prototypes.

 NanoParticle Jetting (NPJ)

 XJet’s NanoParticle jetting technology uses a unique dispersion methodology to deposit the material onto the build platform.
 Special solid nanoparticles of the build material are contained or suspended in a liquid and then are jetted onto the build tray.
 Both build and support materials suspended in liquid form are supplied in sealed cartridges.
 Once the build process is complete, the support material is removed before going through a simple sintering process.